Extrapolating Single-Treatment Effects Out of Factorial Experiments: Extrapolation problem

 which is the same estimand in Equation~\ref{equation:pcme}, and the ATE is also identifiable.
 An example of this second scenario occurs when one is interested in evaluating the effect of a particular program, rather than a general factor.
 For instance, suppose one implements a randomized controlled trial (RCT) to evaluate the effect of providing cash transfers to students in a poor village, but simultaneously implements additional interventions related to an educational program on using the cash efficiently.
 In this case, the educational program would not typically be confounded in the real-world setting, which justifies the use of Equation \ref{equation:pcme}.

-Finally, the third scenario is represented in Figure \ref{examplefbias0}-c and can be understood as a type of the DAG 'b' case.
-Here, no variable is confounded with Y. Then the effect $\Pr(Y_a = y)$ can be immediately identifiable by Equation~\ref{equation:uamce},i.e. assuming a uniform distribution of $B$.
-Therefore, only factorial data would be sufficient for identifying the single-treatment quantity.
+Finally, the third scenario is represented in Figure \ref{examplefbias0}-c and can be understood as a type of the DAG `b' case.
+Here, no variable is confounded with Y. Then the effect $\Pr(Y_a = y)$ can be identified by Equation~\ref{equation:uamce}, i.e. assuming a uniform distribution of $B$.
+Therefore, factorial data alone would be sufficient for identifying the single-treatment quantity.
 This third scenario corresponds to a case where the goal is to explore the effects of two programs without investigating the causal factors behind them.
 For instance, \citet{duflo2015education} tested the effect of two educational programs in Kenya on the probability of students dropping out of school, having an early marriage, or becoming pregnant.
 Those two programs are 1) educational subsidies, including free school uniforms, and 2) a national HIV curriculum to be taught to students.
-Because those programs are often interventional and cannot be confounded, then the single-treatment effect of each can be directly estimated without bias.
+Because those programs are often interventional and cannot be confounded, then the single-treatment effect of each can be estimated without additional adjustment.
 However, if one intends to estimate not the effect of each program, but the effect of HIV education or certain subsidies in general, then researchers have to be more careful.
 The difference is subtle but is relevant for identifiability and estimation.
+This third situation is relevant in the scientific practice, because although the evaluation of a program might be successful, the ultimate goal of understanding the effect of a particular factor on a general population might not be achieved, especially in presence of confounding with other factors.

 To summarize the results from this section, I gather all of them in Table~\ref{table:idresults} concerning parametric assumptions and Table~\ref{table:idresultsstr} regarding structural assumptions.
 Both tables serve as guides to assist researchers in determining which assumptions support particular conclusions.